faisalnh/reading-companion/AI-Readme.md

 [x] Create Server Action to save book metadata to Supabase.

 [x] Create app/(dashboard)/library/page.tsx (Book gallery).

+Hybrid Page Rendering Pipeline

+- Every successful book upload now queues a record in `book_render_jobs`.
+A CLI worker converts PDFs to per-page JPEGs and writes them to MinIO so the student reader can use the 3D flip experience.
+- Run `npm run render:book-images` to process the next pending job, or `npm run render:book-images -- --bookId=123` to force a specific title.
+The script streams the PDF from MinIO, rasterizes each page with `pdfjs-dist + canvas`, uploads the JPEGs under `book-pages/<bookId>/page-0001.jpg`, and updates the `books.page_images_*` fields when finished.
+- The student reader automatically switches to the flip-book mode whenever `page_images_count > 0`, but always falls back to the PDF-based react-pdf renderer while images are still rendering (or if the user prefers the classic experience).

 Phase 4: Student Reader & Gamification